VFPX/Win32API/libraries/kernel32/SetFilePointerEx.md

 My first intention was to declare the second parameter, <Em>liDistanceToMove</Em>, as STRING @, which is the pointer to string.
 This approach worked in similar situations before but failed in this particular case.

-Calvin Hsia in <a href="http://blogs.msdn.com/calvin_hsia/archive/2005/03/18/398749.aspx">his blog`s entry</a> explains why this function must be declared in VFP with rather five input parameters versus four regular ones.
+Calvin Hsia in <a href="http://blogs.msdn.com/calvin_hsia/archive/2005/03/18/398749.aspx">his blog's entry</a> explains why this function must be declared in VFP with rather five input parameters versus four regular ones.

 The long integer (8 bytes) input parameter <Em>liDistanceToMove</Em> is passed to this function as two separate input parameters of LONG type (4 bytes each).